 The display contrast is adjustable.
 Navigate to the Genset System menu and step down to the Contrast screen.
 Press the Select button, and then use the up and down arrow buttons to adjust the contrast.
-See Section 3.5, Changing Settings, and Section 3.14, Genset System Menu.
+See the related sections in the manual, Changing Settings, and Genset System Menu.